-(i) For and in consideration of the payments and benefits described in the Separation Agreement and other good and valuable consideration, including the Company's release and waiver of claims described in Section 2(c) below, you, for and on behalf of yourself and your heirs, administrators, executors, and assigns, effective as of the date of your execution of this Second General Release, do fully and forever release, remise, and discharge the Company Parties from any and all claims whatsoever up to and including the date of your execution of this Second General Release that you had, may have had, or now have against any of the Company Parties, whether known or unknown, for or by reason of any matter, cause, or thing whatsoever, including any claim arising out of or attributable to your employment with any member of the Company Group or your service as an officer, director, committee member, or other service provider of any member of the Company Group, or the termination of your service as an officer, director, committee member, or other service provider of any member of the Company Group, whether for tort, breach of express or implied employment contract, intentional infliction of emotional distress, wrongful termination, unjust dismissal, defamation, libel, or slander, or under any Bermuda, Republic of Singapore, Republic of Ireland, or United States federal, state, or local law or regulation.
+(i) For and in consideration of the payments and benefits described in the Separation Agreement and other good and valuable consideration, including the Company's release and waiver of claims described in Section 2(c) below, you, for and on behalf of yourself and your heirs, administrators, executors, and assigns, effective as of the date of your execution of this Second General Release, do fully and forever release, remise, and discharge the Company Parties from any and all claims whatsoever up to and including the date of your execution of this Second General Release that you had, may have had, or now have against any of the Company Parties, whether known or unknown, for or by reason of any matter, cause, or thing whatsoever, including any claim arising out of or attributable to your employment with any member of the Company Group or your service as an officer, director, committee member, or other service provider of any member of the Company Group, or the termination of your employment with any member of the Company Group, or the termination of your service as an officer, director, committee member, or other service for any member of the Company Group, or the termination of your service as an officer, director, committee member, or other service provider of any member of the Company Group, whether for tort, breach of express or implied employment contract, intentional infliction of emotional distress, wrongful termination, unjust dismissal, defamation, libel, or slander, or under any Bermuda, Republic of Singapore, Republic of Ireland, or United States federal, state, or local law or regulation.
 You intend the release contained herein to be a general release of any and all claims to the fullest extent permissible by law and for the provisions regarding the release of claims against the Company Parties to be construed as broadly as possible, and hereby incorporate in this release similar such federal, state or other laws, all of which you also hereby expressly waive.